To make a payment, click the link below.

 Payment of tax due (checks/money orders are to be made payable to City of Reading Tax).
 We also accept Visa – MasterCard – Discover.
 Payments can be made online at www.readingohio.org.
 City Departments, Tax Department.

 All employers within or doing business within the City of Reading are responsible for withholding the tax of 2.0% on the qualifying wages of their employees and remitting the withheld tax on a monthly basis to the City of Reading on or before the 15th day of the month following such withholding.
 In addition, employers are required to withhold the tax of 2.0% on 100% of the wage amount for all employees who are Reading residents.

 All employers who do business both inside and outside the jurisdiction of the City of Reading are required to withhold the tax of 2.0% on all compensation earned by their employees who work within the City of Reading.
-Generic withholding forms are available on the website or by contacting the Reading Tax Office.
+Generic withholding forms are available on this website.

 The collections of property taxes (whether it is for residential property or business property) are the responsibility of Hamilton County.
 The City of Reading does not collect property tax dollars from city residents or businesses.